tasal9/ZamAI/Merging-patches-from-upstream-Vim.md

 ### Types of "Not Applicable" Vim patches:

+- Vim9script features, and anything related to `:scriptversion`
 - Updates to `testdir/Makefile` are usually NA because the Makefile [implicitly finds](https://github.com/neovim/neovim/commit/8a677f8a4bff6005fa39f090c14e970c3dfdbe6e#diff-b3c6ad6680a25a1b42095879e3a87104R52) all `test_*.vim` files.
 - **Compiler warning fixes**: Neovim strives to have no warnings at all, and has a very different build system from Vim.
     - **Note:** Coverity fixes in Vim *are* relevant to Neovim.